Efficient upsampling for tensor-network and quantum-state encoded functions: Synthetic Turbulence

 Algorithm~\ref{alg:qtt_Vcascade} details the full cascade for $\boldsymbol A$ and $\boldsymbol v$.
 By construction, the TT bond dimension grows linearly with the number of cores while reproducing incompressibility, the correct energy spectrum, and intermittent fluctuations.

-Since the stream vector is expected to belong to the $C^2$ differentiability class, we used a cubic B-spline approximant.
-However, it is also possible to build a $C^2$ interpolant with a quintic kernel without solving a linear system, but that would increase the bond dimension.
-Moreover, we also tested cubic interpolants and quadratic approximants of class $C^1$ and we did not observe a significant improvement in the bond dimension.
+Since the stream vector is expected to belong to the $C^2$ differentiability class, we used a cubic B-spline quasi-interpolant.
+However, it is also possible to build a $C^2$ interpolant with a quintic kernel without solving a linear system, but that would increase the TT-ranks.
+Moreover, we also tested cubic interpolants and quadratic quasi-interpolants of class $C^1$.
+However, we did not observe a significant improvement in the bond dimension.
 So we kept the cubic implementation instead of the quadratic one used in \cite{Kim2008}.

 Even though our noise function is not band limited nor orthogonal in the frequency bands, quadratic/cubic interpolation acts as a low pass filter, making each contribution of Eq.~\eqref{eq:turb_ansatz_appendix} of finite support.
 Moreover the low-frequency part of the terms with big $m$ are exponentially suppressed by the Kolmogorov scaling $\omega_m$.
 These two properties of our cascade noise function give rise to the right energy power law $E(k) \propto k^{-5/3}$ (Fig.~\ref{fig:synthetic_turbulence}$\mathbf{a.}$).